caaarov/finalproject_wildfires_CA/README.md

 -  The H3 libary is used for indexing locations.
 Please find documentation for H3: Uber’s Hexagonal Hierarchical Spatial Index here: https://eng.uber.com/h3/.

 - Weather stations are clustered per hexagon.
 For this model the resolution level 4 is chosen.
-Please find the created interactive map for available weather stations here:
+Please find the created interactive map for available weather stations here: https://github.com/caaarov/finalproject_wildfires_CA/blob/master/files/map_weather%20stations%20CA.html

 - Recorded wildfires between 1992-2015 in California are clustered per hexagon.
 For this model the resolution level 4 and level 5 are chosen.
-Please find the created interactive map on level 5 for wildfires here:
+Please find the created interactive map on level 5 for wildfires here: https://github.com/caaarov/finalproject_wildfires_CA/blob/master/files/map_wildfires_level%205_CA.html

 ### (2.2) DATA PROCESSING | Time Series Analysis with PROPHET.ipynb: Time Series Analysis with PROPHET is documented for the climate data of Temperature | Precipitation | Wind Speed | Evaporation.

 - Please find the documentation for PROPHET here: https://facebook.github.io/prophet/docs/quick_start.html#python-api.
 The forecast for 2021-2026 is automated and stored as pd.DataFrame for further use.

-### (3.1) MODELLING STEP 1 | Probability of wildfires.ipynb: In this jupyter notebook the deployment of STEP 1 for the model of wildfires prediction is documented.
+### (3.1) MODELING STEP 1 | Probability of wildfires.ipynb: In this jupyter notebook the deployment of STEP 1 for the model of wildfires prediction is documented.

 - Data Exploration: Between 1992 – 2015 more then 1.8 million wild fires were recorded.
 - Feature Engineering: Including urban areas, computing climate data of quarter & years